By Julie Benezet:

 I still pursue the new, currently devoting my work life to building the careers of leaders.
 I like seeing them take chances in their quests for positive change.

 At the same time, something was missing.
 Too much went the career way, with the burnout I thought I had avoided massing at the border.
 It was time to rebalance the equation.
+Yet I did nothing.
+That is, until the day the article about the newly found John Coltrane recording popped up in my news feed.

 The Power of Meaning

 What happened and why do I bring this up?
-To say how shapeshifting it felt to pull from other dimensions.
+To say how shapeshifting it was to pull from other dimensions.
 I have spent my career leading organizations and helping others to do the same.
 I get a charge from that.
 However, to do it in a way that works, I have to reboot my own operating system with personal things that matter to me.

 John Coltrane helped me to remember that.
 Cooking and listening to his music infused me with a surge of renewed energy.
 It reminded me of all those evenings with my daughter, how much life has to offer, and, frankly, why we are here in the first place.
-While we lift up the lives of others we also have to live ourselves.
+While we lift the lives of others we also have to lift ourselves.

 In your own lives, don’t forget to find and protect what gives you meaning.
 To take care of others you must first to take care of yourself.
 Not a single-minded selfish mission, but one that respects who you are as a person, independent of others.
 By embracing your own uniqueness, you can shift the engine into gear to make change happen and inspire others to come along.